andjelka292/frontend-challenge/README.md

 ```
 This component must have option of adding/removing rows (array members).

+### Form renderer
+You should make form renderer component which incorporates every component mentoned above, using sample.json
+#### Protip
+JSON can change, so don't try to hardcode components :)

 ## Anything else?

 There should be printout of JSON object used for generating form.